What is a fracture?

 Is a fracture a break or a crack?

-Yes.
-A fracture refers to a break or crack in a bone that occurs when an external force to the bone exceeds its capacity to withstand pressure.
+Both.
+A fracture refers to any break or crack in a bone that occurs when an external force to the bone exceeds its capacity to withstand pressure.

 Can you fracture a bone and not know it?